caiyuanhao1998/SAX-NeRF/README.md

 &nbsp;

 ### Introduction
-This is a toolbox for X-ray novel view synthesis (NVS) and computed tomography (CT) reconstruction.
+This repo is a comprehensive toolbox and library for X-ray 3D reconstruction including two tasks, novel view synthesis (NVS) and computed tomography (CT) reconstruction.
 This repo supports 11 state-of-the-art methods including six NeRF-based methods, two 3DGS-based methods, two optimization-based methods, and one analytical method.
-We also provide code for fancy visualization and data generation to help your research.
+We also provide code for fancy visualization such as turntable video and data generation to help your research.
 If you find this repo useful, please give it a star ⭐ and consider citing our paper.
 Thank you.

 ### News